TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-vite.md

   npm run dev
 ```

-* What was that choice of Typescript vs  TypeScript + SWC about?
+The project is created as a sub-folder of the current directory, so I guessed right by running the command in my GitHub directory rather than creating a project directory myself.
+One surprise was the choice of JavaScript, TypeScript or TypeScript+SWC.
+What the heck is SWC?
+It's not mentioned in the documentation, but some Googling reveals that it's a drop in replacement for the default TypeScript transpiler which is "up to 20 times faster".
+It's used during development rather than the final build, and was introduced in Vite 4.

-* Not mentioned in documentation, but SWC is a drop in replacement for the TypeScript transpiler which is "up to 20 times faster".
-Used during development rather than final build
+Faster is better, right?
+Looks easy enough to change later if needed, so I decided to go with it.
+OK, let's carry on doing what we're told.

 ```
 % cd react-virtual-scroll-grid